Project Configurations for Android πŸ› οΈ

 Using Phrase

-• When you would like to update your locale files:
+• To update locale files:

 $ cd <your_project_directory>